yzyvl/Model-Based-Envs/README.md

-# Model-Based-Envs
+# Model-Based-GymEnvs
-To modify the gym environments, it is used to all model-based algorithms.
+To modify the gym MuJoCo environments, it is used to all model-based algorithms.

+It can work on mujoco 150 and mujoco 200, needing MuJoCo license.